All You Need To Know About Moving Out of Hong Kong (2021)

 - Passport: Most countries require a minimum passport validity of 6 months.
 If you need to renew your passport, do so early to avoid any issues.

 - Visa: Make sure you have valid visas for your destination country.
-If you do not, then do begin the application process early to ensure there are no delays to your relocation timeline.
+If you do not, begin the application process early to ensure there are no delays to your relocation timeline.

 - Bank accounts: Clear any outstanding balances and payments (i.e. credit card).
 Further you will want to let your bank know that you will be closing your bank account and will be transferring the amount to another bank account.
 It is highly recommended to settle everything bank related before you leave Hong Kong.
 It will be much harder to settle any issues once you have moved.

 - Tax status: Foreigners who are leaving Hong Kong are required to get a tax clearance.
 You will need to file a form at least 1 month before your departure date.
 Make sure that you sort your taxes with your employers as well.